eflumerf/styleguide/dune-daq-cppguide-googlefree.md

  - Have it do one thing, rather than many things (the "Swiss army knife" trap)
  - If it starts getting long (say, beyond 40 lines) think about ways it could be broken up into other functions
+ - Prefer names that describe, to an appropriate level of precision, what the function does

 ### Output Parameters